DennieDan/guidebook/index.md

 ## Contact {id="contact"}

-Want to contribute, ask questions, or join our next session? <br>
+Want to contribute, ask questions, or join our next session?
 <a href="mailto:your.email@example.com" class="btn btn-primary">Email Me</a>

 {% from "njk/common.njk" import previous_next_root %}